Mechanicalcoder111/riscv-simulator-suite/README.md

 It serves as a foundation for understanding how real processors interpret and execute machine code.

 👤 Author
 Aasim Ghani
 Software Developer
-Systems Programming project in C++, related to the architecture branch of computer science
+Systems Programming • C++ • Computer Architecture